golang/website/go.dev/content/solutions/devops/index.md

 [can we say that Google has switched to recommend Go for all new SRE code?]

-DevOps/SRE teams write software ranging from small one-time scripts, to command-line interfaces (CLI), to complex automation and services where Go excels for all of them:
+DevOps/SRE teams write software ranging from small one-time scripts, to command-line interfaces (CLI), to complex automation and services where Go excels for all of them.

-*   For small scripts, Go's fast build times and automatic formatter (gofmt) enable rapid iteration.
-Go’s extensive
-*   standard library—including packages for common needs like HTTP, file I/O, time, regular expressions, exec, and
-*   JSON/CSV formats—lets DevOps/SREs get right into their business logic.
-Plus, Go's static type system and explicit
-*   error handling make even small scripts more robust.
-For CLIs, every site reliability engineer has written “one-time
+**For small scripts:** Go's fast build times and automatic formatter ([gofmt](https://golang.org/cmd/gofmt/)) enable rapid iteration.
+Go’s extensive standard library—including packages for common needs like HTTP, file I/O, time, regular expressions, exec, and JSON/CSV formats—lets DevOps/SREs get right into their business logic.
+Plus, Go's static type system and explicit error handling make even small scripts more robust.

-*   use” scripts that turned into CLIs used by dozens of other engineers every day.
-And small deployment automation
-*   scripts turn into rollout management services.
-With Go, DevOps/SREs are in a great position to be successful when
+**For CLIs:** every site reliability engineer has written “one-time use” scripts that turned into CLIs used by dozens of other engineers every day.
+And small deployment automation scripts turn into rollout management services.
+With Go, DevOps/SREs are in a great position to be successful when software scope inevitably creeps.

-*   software scope inevitably creeps.
-For larger applications, Go's garbage collector means DevOps/SRE teams don't have
-*   to worry about memory management.
+**For larger applications:** Go's garbage collector means DevOps/SRE teams don't have to worry about memory management.
 And Go’s automatic documentation generator (godoc) makes code self-documenting.

 With Go, DevOps/SREs seek to “balance the risk of unavailability with the goals of rapid innovation and efficient service operations,"[ says Marc Alvidrez](https://landing.google.com/sre/), engineer at Google.
 "So that users’ overall happiness—with features, service, and performance—is optimized."

-[Robert van Gent notes that he’s not sure what to put here for "key solutions" other than linkifying some of the things like gofmt, godoc, standard library pkgs.
-The range of software here is large and overlaps with CLIs and Services.]

-## **Go Solutions to Legacy Challenges**
+## **Go solutions to legacy challenges**

 Traditionally, “DevOps has been more about collaboration between developer and operations.
 It has also focused more on deployments,"[ says Matt Watson](https://stackify.com/site-reliability-engineering/), founder and CEO of Stackify.
 "Site reliability engineering is more focused on operations and monitoring.
 Depending on how you define DevOps, it could be related or not."

 Across deployment, operations, and monitoring, DevOps/SRE teams strive to achieve simplicity, reliability, and speed with their systems.
 But in complex development environments, such disparate goals are hard to unite.

+**Go helps by
-Go helps by allowing engineers to focus on_ building_, even as they optimize for deployment and support.
+allowing engineers to focus on building**, even as they optimize for deployment and support.

 For simplicity, Go delivers code readability, built in testing/profiling/benchmarking, a standard library, and a homogenous environment—statically linked—[ meaning](https://blog.gopheracademy.com/advent-2018/go-devops/) “there’s no